cshmookler/neovim_conf/README.md

 # **My Neovim Configuration**

-~~This is my personal Neovim configuration.
-It includes syntax highlighting, autocompletion, code linting, git integration, filesystem integration, fuzzy finding, and other useful plugins.~~
+This is my personal Neovim configuration.
+It includes syntax highlighting, autocompletion, code linting, git integration, filesystem integration, and other useful plugins.

-I am refactoring my personal Neovim configuration.
-What is shown here is imcomplete and missing key features.

 ## **Installation**